 These things are so cool to me!
 I don't know why.
 It's not like I could ever use them practically.

 More cars.
-Michael insisted that I take this picture.
+M insisted that I take this picture.

-Michael also insisted that I take a picture of the Mustangs.
+M also insisted that I take a picture of the Mustangs.
 Apparently one of these is a Shelby.
 I guessed the more expensive, newer looking one.
-Michael never gave me an answer back.
+M never gave me an answer back.
 He just stared at me then hung his head in shame after I explained my reasoning.
 Did I get it wrong?
 LOL

 Look at these little guys!
 They're so teeny tiny!
 They were smaller than my fingernail!
 Not that that helps you guys understand the scale of them, because for all you know I have ginormous nails.

 More air stuff!
-Michael insisted that I take this picture, too.
+M insisted that I take this picture, too.

 Yup, he insisted that I take a picture of this as well.
 Why these are so expensive I will never know.